-No Action: No action is not expected to significantly affect benthic organisms that inhabit the nearshore subtidal zone along the North Beach shoreline.
+No Action: The no action alternative is not expected to significantly affect benthic organisms that inhabit the nearshore subtidal zone along the North Beach shoreline.
 This habitat would likely transgress westward as the shoreline retreats.
 With transgression, the intertidal zone may experience losses if constrained by a hardened roadway and efforts to maintain that roadway such as exposed stone revetment or steel sheeting.